chap0ng/md-master-thesis/METHOD/24.09.28-map-classification-system/readme.md

 ##### With these in mind here's my first attempt at creating my base guide maps categories :

-1. Explicit maps : Maps used as a basic world reference. (ex: Copy of in game maps / collages)
+1. "Explicit maps" : Maps used as a basic world reference.
+No annotation or extra work (ex: Copy of in game maps / collages)

 2. Maps that are used as a broader mechanic purpose. (ex: for speed runs or for lore )

 3. Maps that are personal, that has been made for someone's own puzzle or game journey. (ex: hand drawn maps with notes or so)

+4. Road maps, showing a narrative path and to complete a game 100%.

-4. Maps that are interactive and community based. ( ex: these are the work of many people online building it together with different tools)
+5. Maps that are interactive and community based. ( ex: these are the work of many people online building it together with different tools)

 ##### Questions i need to ask myself :